The Tait Brothers

 ROBERT JOHN TAIT.

-The Robert J Tait Elementary School in Richmond (Sea Island) sits on his former farmland.
+The Robert J Tait Elementary School in Richmond (Lulu Island) sits on his former farmland.

 Robert was a dairy farmer, but he was also an entrepreneur.